Darkade/Darkade.github.io/_posts/2020-09-21-role-of-dice.md

 And keep making those numbers less significant.
 As mentioned in the previous section, D&D depends a lot on stats because the way rolls are made.
 This is why you see so much advice geared towards _automatic success._

-If as player you get frustrated by `1s` maybe it is because this was the one roll you got to make during the session. **Contrary to a lot of advice try to roll more often.** If you roll twice in a session the probability of rolling a `1` both times is only `0.25%`. the `1s` get quickly drowned in the rest of the rolls.
+If as player you get frustrated by `1s` maybe it is because this was the one roll you got to make during the session. **Contrary to a lot of advice try to roll more often.** If you roll twice in a session the probability of rolling a `1` both times is only `0.25%`.
+The `1s` get quickly drowned in the rest of the rolls.

 | Rolls in a session | Probability of rolling only `1s` |
 |:------------------:|---------------------------------:|